How to sell digital products with Stripe

 • Give marketers and operators full control

-Stripe remains the payment engine.
-Checkout Page becomes the working surface your team uses every day.
+Stripe remains the payment engine while our platform becomes the working surface your team uses every day.

 Ownership without lock-in